Melania And Barron Trump Brave Running Errands Amid Protests Around New York City

 Melania and Barron Trump braved running errands amid protests in New York City on Monday.
-The first lady and first son were heavily guarded by Secret Service protection, but were out living life as usual.
+The first lady and first son were heavily guarded by Secret Service protection, but they were out living life as usual.

 Daily Mail reports that the mother and son spotted for the first time since the inauguration tending to their own business in New York City.
 It’s significant given the fact that it’s the third day of ongoing protests against President Donald Trump’s immigration ban.